AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Who Is This Talk For?

-Mainly focused towards engineers and leaders.
+Mainly focused towards engineers and engineering leaders.

 e.g. those who may be launching a new service soon, or, wish to retrospectively load test their service (before your users do it for you!).